 In 2010, Egypt and Sudan withdrew from the NBI in protest against the decision by upstream countries to start the ratification of the CFA in the absence of agreement on a 'water security' clause, although both countries have since resumed participation in NBI activities, with multilateral cooperation among the other riparian countries continuing (Knaepen & Byiers, 2017; Mwaura, 2017).
 However, unilateral developments of water projects continue in parallel, with a potentially negative effect on the prospects of a comprehensive agreement (IDS, 2013; Link et al., 2012; Pearce, 2015).

 Mediation and negotiations

-There have been various attempts by both the riparian countries and third parties such as the World Bank, the USA, the EU and Switzerland to overcome the CFA stalemate and to re-engage Egypt (and Sudan).
+There have been various attempts by both the riparian countries and third parties such as the World Bank, United States, European Union and Switzerland to overcome the CFA stalemate and to re-engage Egypt (and Sudan).
 These included both formal high-level talks in 2011 and informal talks at ministerial level.
 A lot of work has focused on finding an alternative formulation to the most contentious article of the CFA.
 In March 2015, Egypt, Sudan and Ethiopia signed a declaration of principles on the disputed Grand Ethiopian Renaissance Dam (GERD), which may pave the way towards broader cooperation.